fallen-icarus/cardano-loans/README.md

 market.
 It achieves this by solving the core issues that block financial composition in other
 protocols:

-- **Lender-Centric Design with "Lender Bonds":** When a loan is created, the lender receives a unique token representing their position as the creditor.
-This "Lender Bond" is a tradable on-chain asset.
-The lender can sell or transfer this bond, and the protocol ensures that all future loan payments are routed to the new owner.
-Crucially, the borrower's obligations and the loan's terms remain unchanged.
-This provides potential exit liquidity for lenders while maintaining the integrity of the original loan, allowing for predictable risk management—the essential prerequisite for creating loan-backed securities.
+- **Lender-Centric Design with "Lender Bonds":** Instead of locking lenders into a loan for its entire term, our protocol makes the lender's position a liquid, tradable asset.
+This creates a secondary market for debt, providing lenders with exit flexibility and creating the stable, transferable instruments needed to build sophisticated financial products like loan-backed securities.
 - **Integrated Trustless Reputation:** The protocol is a reputation engine.
-Every loan event—origination, timely payment, missed payment, default, and full repayment—is immutably recorded on-chain and tied to the participants' on-chain identities.
+Every loan event — origination, timely payment, missed payment, default, and full repayment — is immutably recorded on-chain and tied to the participants' on-chain identities.
 This creates a transparent and auditable credit history.
 Lenders can use this data to more accurately assess risk, and borrowers can leverage their good history to secure better terms in the future.
 This reputation becomes a form of "social